-We’re off to Alberta and I cannot wait to explore my birthplace, High River and the Bar U Ranch.
+We’re off to Alberta for an epic road trip and I cannot wait to explore my birthplace, High River and the Bar U Ranch.
 I heard many stories growing up about the Bar U Ranch, the place where my dad worked as a ranch hand, but I’ve never been back.
 Mom recently showed me a newspaper clipping announcing my birth that said, “Bar U Baby.”
 It’s funny, I remember when I was young my parents had a horse named “I’m a Bar Baby” which ironically wasn’t named after the Bar U ranch at all.
 It was instead was named after it’s breeding Stud, a well bred horse named Sugar Bars.

 The day I was born, my mom and dad were out on the Bar U Ranch feeding cattle.
 Mom was driving the tractor and dad was throwing the feed off the wagon.
 It was 50 below zero when my mom went into labor.
 They had to drive the tractor back to the ranch in the freezing cold.
 Before they could start up the truck for the hospital they had to pull the truck for a half a mile because it was so frozen.
 The date was January 10 1971.

 I never realized just how much a part of history the Bar U Ranch was.
 The Bar U Ranch was Canada’s largest ranch.
 In its heyday it spanned 160,000 acres and had 30,000 heads of cattle.
 The likes of Edward the Prince of Whales and The Sundance Kid called the Bar U Ranch home at various times.